 Always tinkered with technology startup ideas, eventually receiving funding from the Gates Foundation and gaining traction for a web app that helped families manage their college research and application process – something I struggled to do despite having many tools and people to help me.

-Currently serve as Vice President of Global Customer Development at EBSCO, the world’s largest aggregator and distributor of scholarly research.
+Currently serving as an entrepreneur-in-residence at Camelback Ventures.
 As both a user and creator of technology, I get the most gratification helping others better understand how technology can help improve their lives and organizations – specifically underrepresented people groups, and organizations that have historically not had a seat at the decision-making table.

 This blog is a space to share ideas, opinions, and lessons learned from conversations around the world with hundreds of experts in their craft – whether it be as a parent or a professor.